 Transactions on Reliability

-Mission: This IEEE Transactions on Reliability is a refereed journal for the reliability and allied disciplines including but not limited to maintainability, life testing, prognostics, design and manufacture for reliability, systems of systems, network availability, mission success, warranty, securty, safety, and various measures of effectiveness.
+Mission: This IEEE Transactions on Reliability is a refereed journal for the reliability and allied disciplines including, but not limited to, maintainability, physics of failure, life testing, prognostics, design and manufacture for reliability, reliability for systems of systems, network availability, mission success, warranty, safety, and various measures of effectiveness.

 Topics eligible for publications range: